jimthoburn/prose/index.markdown

 ---
-title: Sierra High School, Every student college and career ready
+title: Sierra High School, Bringing aspiration into reality
 classname: home
 layout: default
 has_wide_content: true
-image: "/images/students/img_0482.jpg"
+image: "/images/photos/academics.jpg"
 image_focus: 'top'
 ---

-# Every student college <small>and</small> career ready

-Our mission is to provide a 21st century education that emphasizes critical thinking, effective communication, and respect for diversity and creativity in a safe and positive environment that is supported by collaborative community involvement in order to develop successful citizens that are college and career ready.
+# Bringing aspiration <small>into</small> reality

+Sierra High School is a place where students have a second opportunity to achieve academic success.
+To bring this aspiration into reality we:

+*   model and build good relationships
+*   develop skills and knowledge
+*   foster independent thinking in a safe environment

 Learn more [about our school](/about)